THE MOMENT OF TRANSFORMATION

-Seeking to impress or compel God to do anything for you by means of prayer is a complete departure or deviation from grace to works; it is simply a shift of faith from the finished work of Jesus to your own imperfect religious works.
+Seeking to impress or compel God to do anything for you through prayer is a complete departure or deviation from grace to works; it is simply a shift of faith from the finished work of Jesus to your imperfect religious works.

 The Lord Jesus has abolished once and for all the enmity between God and sinful men by His sacrificial death on the cross for our sins.